Have you ever painted a Jean Jacket?! It's fun and also somewhat of a challenge...…

 The key to a good cast is having absolute exact measuring.
 This resin uses equal parts of A & B. I use tiny transparent cups that allow reading volume easily.
 Mix slowly but thoroughly until it is very clear and has no striations.
 Do not get over excited stirring as you don’t want to mix in any air bubbles.
 Scrape the sides often to make sure all is completely incorporated.
 This resin is quite slow to set,(30-40 minutes working time) so it lets you play with the arrangement of the items.

 Here’s an important trick: WOOD FLOATS!
 Yes, I found that out the hard way!
 Pour as thin layer and set your pieces onto it.
 Let this cure until it is set.
-This will keep the pieces from floating once they are covered with the rest of the resin.
+This will keep the wood parts from floating once they are covered with the rest of the resin.
 For colour I used a tiny bit of Pebeo Vitrail Ink to slightly tint the resin (turquoise).
 You can also have fun with leaving the swirls visible. (mix with toothpicks) I wanted the wood to be completely embedded and poured another layer to cover.

 Once it is poured, a small lighter/torch or blowing with a straw will make the bubbles that are on the surface burst.
 Sweep quickly across the surface so as not to scorch the resin.
 Let it sit 24 hours or until hard.
 Once unmolded, I will decide the shapes I’m going to use.
 If your mold is the exact shape then you can skip next step.